googleapis/google-api-nodejs-client/README.md

 ### Global options

-Example: Specifying a default proxy and `auth` to be used for each request
+Example: Specifying a default proxy and `auth` to be used for each request.

 ``` js
 var google = require('googleapis');